cartridge/cartridge-images/README.md

 npm install cartridge-images --save-dev
 ```

-This module add the following things to a project:
+This module adds the following to a project:

 * Image Optimisation using [gulp-imagemin](https://github.com/sindresorhus/gulp-imagemin)
 * SVG Optimisation using [gulp-svgmin](https://github.com/ben-eb/gulp-svgmin)